wxMaxima-developers/wxmaxima/info/wxmaxima.md

 Adds a legend entry showing the next plot's name to the legend of the diagram.
 An empty name disables generating legend entries for the following plots.

-#### Line color
+#### Line colour

-Sets the line color for the following plots the current draw command contains.
+Sets the line colour for the following plots the current draw command contains.

-#### Fill color
+#### Fill colour

-Sets the fill color for the following plots the current draw command contains.
+Sets the fill colour for the following plots the current draw command contains.

 #### Grid